gravity-technologies/grvt-pysdk/README.md

 ## What's in the library

-GRVT Python SDK library provides Python classes and utility methods for easy access to GRVT trading environments.
+GRVT Python SDK library provides Python classes and utility methods for easy access to GRVT API endpoints across all environments.

 ### Environments